rcsb/py-rcsbsearchapi/README.md

 ```
 Like with Structure Similarity Queries, a file url or filepath can also be provided to the program.
 These can take the place of an entry_id.

-For a file url query, you *must* provide both a valid file URL (a string), and the files file extension (also as a string).
+For a file url query, you *must* provide both a valid file URL (a string), and the file's file extension (also as a string).
 Failure to provide these elements correctly will cause the package to throw an AssertionError.

 Below is an example of the same query as above, only this time providing a file url:
 ```python